dirkmueller/presentation-nashville-logclassify/presentation.md

   understand why a job failed
 - This process is tedious and time consuming and usually involves lots of clicking and scrolling...
-- Sometimes the root cause is not labelled with an easy to grep for error message
+- Often one of the failure causes is labelled with an easy to grep error message

 <!-- .slide: data-state="normal" -->
-### Reducing scrolling by pattern matching
+### Idea: Reducing scrolling by pattern matching

 ```perl
 warning /(?i)warning/